TomCrypto/Comet/README.md

 ### Overriding external programs

 Any external tool called by a Comet-generated Makefile can be overridden through environment variables of the form `COMET_TOOLNAME`.
-For instance, `cp` is invoked through `COMET_CP`, `clang` is invoked through `COMET_CLANG`, and so on.
+For instance, `cp` is invoked through `COMET_CP`, `clang` is invoked as a compiler through `COMET_CC`, and as a linker through `COMET_LD`, and so on.
 You can see the list of tools by inspecting the generated Makefile with `comet -s`, they will be at the top.

 ### Some helper Ruby methods